Jexetic/jexetic.github.io/readme.md

-# Hello!
+# Jexetic's Link List
-This is the repository that hosts jexetic.com on Github Pages
+This is a small website hosted at links.jexetic.me to display all of Jexetic's links in one place.